 After various studies focused on a way to offer the same espresso of the bars in the comfort of the house, Gaggia launched its first coffee machine for domestic use: Gilda.
 Entirely and meticulously handcrafted, activated by piston pressure, it owes its name – as the legend says - to Rita Hayworth’s iconic interpretation of “Gilda” (1946).

 After this model, came the variation “Tipo-Iris” and the famous and unforgettable “Tipo-Gilda 54”, named "rabbit's ears".

 The worldwide diffusion of espresso machines begins.
-The magic London is the first stage When coffee was often made from chicory and essences, Gaggia was the protagonist of a true revolution.
+When coffee was often made from chicory and essences, Gaggia was the protagonist of a true revolution.
 At the famous “Moka Bar” - inaugurated by Gina Lollobrigida - “Bar Italia”, "Sirocci Bar", "El Cubano" and "The French House", Gaggia machines gleamed on counters and served even 1000 people a day.
 The innovative “espressos with crema naturale” and cappuccinos delighted youngsters, as well as the most known writers, authors and actors.

 Gaggia is a real cult brand.
 The Danish catering company "Oluf Brønnum" created a "Mobile Canteen" with the exact same shape of Gaggia "Tipo Internazionale".

 Thanks to many Italians who emigrated, the espresso culture reached Africa, America and Australia.
 In Milan, Gaggia launched “Tipo-America”, designed to perfect the efficiency of the lever system.
 Later came "Autono-Matic" with revolutionary hydraulically operating groups that gradually substituted the lever, making the brewing of espresso easier.

 Achille Gaggia died prematurely and the management passed to his son Camillo and to the business partner Armando Migliorini.